netromdk/threadpool/README.md

 * intpool - Tests a simple pool with integer results.
 * voidpool - Tests a simple pool with no results.
 * sum - Asynchronally sums all numbers of a vector.
+* funcpool - Tests a simple pool with lvalue funcs.

 Usage
 =====